Call for Letters of Intent - Guidelines & Funding Streams

-If you intend to apply to the Fund for a Grant, you/your organization must complete a Letter of Intent and submit this to our offices no later than end of day, Thursday, March 23, 2017.
-Details on what to include in a Letter of Intent, and the kinds of initiatives we’re looking for, can be found at Call for Letters.
+Details on what to include in a Letter of Intent, and the kinds of initiatives we’re looking for, will be found at Call for Letters.
 We also encourage any potential applicants to review our Mandate to ensure your idea is in line with the Fund’s objectives.
+The following eligibility information and funding criteria may assist you with determining whether you would like to submit a Letter of Intent.

 With respect to eligibility for a Broadcasting Accessibility Fund grant, the lead proponent (i.e. team leader) must be a Canadian citizen or permanent resident of Canada.